Data Selection for Language Models via Importance Resampling: Selecting Data for Training General-Domain LMs

 \section{Selecting Data for Training General-Domain LMs}

 In this section, we consider selecting formal text (as a proxy for high-quality text) for training general-domain LMs from scratch.
-We use Wikipedia and books as the target.
+We use Wikipedia and books as the target distribution.

-\paragraph{Baselines and setup.} We conduct a controlled comparison between the following data selection methods: 1) Random selection from The Pile (w/o replacement), 2) Heuristic classification (GPT-3/Pile/PaLM method), and 3) \IS.
-We use each method to select 51.2M examples, which allows us to train for 4 epochs with our compute budget.
-For heuristic classification and \IS, we choose 96\% of the examples from Pile examples that are not from Wikipedia or book-related domains, and the other 4\% uniformly randomly from Wikipedia and books (Appendix~\ref{app:data-details}).
-A quality filter for extremely short or repetitive examples is applied to the heuristic classification and \IS selection methods (Appendix~\ref{app:quality-filter}).
-We do masked LM pretraining on each dataset for 50k steps with a large batch size (4096) and short token length (128), following~\citet{izsak2021how}.
+\paragraph{Baselines and setup.} We compare the following methods for selecting data from the Pile: 1) Random selection, 2) Heuristic classification (GPT-3/Pile/PaLM method), and 3) \IS.
+As ablations, we consider top-$k$ variants of heuristic classification and \IS (take the top-$k$ examples according to importance weights instead of resampling).
+We use each method to select 51.2M examples, which corresponds to 4 epochs with our compute budget.
+For heuristic classification and \IS, we select 96\% of the examples from domains excluding Wikipedia and books.
+This is done to reduce the bias towards selecting data from Wikipedia and books (the target distribution).
+We choose the other 4\% uniformly from Wikipedia and books, and did not tune these proportions (Appendix~\ref{app:data-details}).
+We apply a quality filter for extremely short or repetitive examples before heuristic classification and \IS selection (Appendix~\ref{app:quality-filter}).
+For each dataset, we perform MLM pretraining for 50k steps with a large batch size (4096) and short token length (128), following~\citet{izsak2021how}.
 All the models use the BERT-base architecture~\citep{devlin2019bert}.
-We evaluate the models by fine-tuning on the GLUE dev set, averaged over 5 fine-tuning runs~\citep{wang2019glue}.
+We evaluate the models on the GLUE dev set, averaged over 5 fine-tuning runs~\citep{wang2019glue}.
+Fine-tuning hyperparameters such as the number of epochs and batch size are fixed for each dataset, following reasonable defaults from the RoBERTa codebase~\citep{liu2019roberta}.

-\paragraph{\IS selects more formal text.} Figure~\ref{fig:formal-text-examples} shows the beginning characters of 20 randomly selected examples from datasets selected by random selection, heuristic classification, and \IS.
-While heuristic classification improves the proportion of formal text over random sampling, \IS qualitatively selects the most formal text.
-Heuristic classification seems slightly too diverse in this case, which could suggest that the standard setting for the Pareto shape hyperparameter is sub-optimally trading off relevance and diversity.
-The distribution of Pile data sources in the selected datasets can be found in Appendix~\ref{app:scratch-dists}.
+\paragraph{\IS qualitatively selects more formal text.} Figure~\ref{fig:formal-text-examples} shows the beginning characters of 20 random examples selected by random selection, heuristic classification, and \IS.
+The random sample contains many code examples that are not similar to text from Wikipedia and books.
+Heuristic classification seems slightly too diverse, which suggests that the variance of the Pareto distribution added to the classifier scores may be too high.
+Note that we use the setting of the Pareto shape hyperparameter used in GPT-3~\citep{brown2020gpt3}.
+Qualitatively, \IS selects the most formal text.
+By doing importance resampling to match the target distribution, \IS trades off the relevance and diversity of the selected data automatically.